alainchiasson/flask-jwt-auth/README.md

 }
 ```

+We see our use is in the database with a hashed password and a generated Unique ID.

 # Authenticate and perform actions

-login to get a session :
+login using basic auth to get a session :

 ```
 curl -v -X POST  http://alain:pwd@localhost:5000/login